Season 1, Episode 42

 Gila Golub:

-I, I got an email yesterday, I, last Sunday I finished a, a level two and I got an email yesterday from a lady that was in that workshop and she said her husband is walking around for the first time in seven years saying, my wife loves me.
+I got an email yesterday.
+Last Sunday I finished level two and I got an email yesterday from a lady that was in that workshop and she said her husband is walking around for the first time in seven years saying, my wife loves me.
 Because her energy changed so much from doing those two weekend workshops that it just filled the relational field and they were talking divorce for the last few years.

 Lorne Brown: